dotevie/laptop_dotfiles/README.md

 - copy `DankMaterialShell`, `fastfetch`, `ghostty`, `niri`, `hyfetch.json`, and `quickshell` into your `$XDG_CONFIG_HOME` folder (make sure to make backups)
 - if you're ok with having a bit of clutter in that folder you can just clone it in directly (e.g. `git clone https://github.com/dotevie.com/laptop_dotfiles $XDG_CONFIG_HOME`)
 - copy `userChrome.css` in `firefox_css` folder into the `chrome` folder in your Firefox userprofile directory (make sure stylesheets are enabled)
+- set your wallpaper to `wallpaper.png` if you like :3

 ### extra things: